santagoy/san-tagoy-xyz/content/games/steel-typhoon-eon/ste-combat.md

 There are six types of systems total

-- **Defensive systems**—armor, shield, camouflage, stealth systems, damo dust measures, etc. **You can carry 0--2 of these**.
+- **Defensive Systems** are divided into different sub-types.
+  - **Resistive Defenses**—heavy armor and damoclite shields.
+You can carry 0-2 of these.
 The first system adds 2d6 to your Defense pool.
-A 2nd system adds one more **d6** and you can serve as cover for allies without risking damage to yourself.
+A 2nd Resistive Defense System adds one more d6 and you can serve as cover for allies without risking damage to yourself.
+  - **ECMs (Electronic Countermeasures)**—stealth systems, damo dust measures, anti-missile cannons, smoke screens, etc. These are primarily used against _Smart Weapon Systems_, but also make you harder to hit.
+You can carry 0-2 of any of the three.
+The first adds 2d6 to the system.
+A second Defensive System of either type adds one more d6, but you take damage when serving as cover.
 - **Movement Systems**—jump jets, aqua jets, drill skates, etc. You can carry 0-2 of these.
 At 0 you only have your Armor's base movement speed.
 The first system adds **1d6** to your Move Pool and allows you to move through cover.
 A 2nd system adds one more **d6**.
 - **Surveillance/Communication Systems**—laser targeting, radar, sonar, signal trackers, etc. You can carry 0--2 of these.
 The first system adds **1d6** to your Spot Pool.
 A 2nd system adds one more **d6**.
 No surveillance systems means you can only spot targets within in hand-to-hand or direct line of fire and only out of cover.
 One surveillance system means you can spot targets both in direct line of fire and behind cover.
 Two surveillance systems means you can spot anything on the map.
 - **Weapons Systems** are divided into different sub-types.